bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-08-newsletter.md

       connection to each reachable network at all times?" a5="Nothing in the PR _guarantees_ any particular distribution of peers among the reachable networks.
-For example, if we had 10k clearnet addresses and only 1k I2P addresses in `AddrMan`, it's likely that all our peers will be clearnet (ipv4 or ipv6)." a5link="https://bitcoincore.reviews/26847#l-123"
+For example, if we had 10k clearnet addresses and only 50 I2P addresses in `AddrMan`, it's very likely that all our peers will be clearnet (ipv4 or ipv6)." a5link="https://bitcoincore.reviews/26847#l-123"

   q6="What would be the next steps towards this goal (see the previous